arcanemachine/traefik-generic/README.md

 # [traefik-generic](https://github.com/arcanemachine/traefik-generic)

 A generic Traefik container setup.
-Designed to be reasonably secure out of the box, while being easily pluggable for both `dev` and `prod` environments.
+Designed to be reasonably secure out of the box, while being easily pluggable for both `local` and `remote` environments.

 ## Features

 - Easy setup with the automated setup wizard (located at `./setup`).
 - Works with Docker and Podman.
   - Works with Docker by default, but can be configured to work with Podman instead.
-- Supports Let's Encrypt certificates (when using the `prod` configuration)
+- Supports Let's Encrypt certificates (when using the `remote` configuration)
   - Traefik automatically manages certificate renewal when using Let's Encrypt. :)

 ## Usage Instructions